hatebase/Hatebase-API-Docs/README.md

 # Troubleshooting Common Mistakes

+- Are you subscribed to a plan?
+Has your plan request been approved?
 - Are you using the latest API version number in all your URLs, e.g. https://api.hatebase.org/{{VERSION-INCREMENT}}/authenticate ?
 Slightly old versions of the API deprecate but are still usable, while much older versions are retired and can no longer be queried.
 - Are you remembering to send your query as a POST rather than a GET?
 POST is more secure, but some tools (like Postman) default to GET.
 - Are you remembering to send your input parameters within the body of your query, rather than in the header?